-John Rigg has been an “ordinary spectator” – not only of rugby (league and union), but of football and cricket and a range of other sports – for 50 years.
+I have been an “ordinary spectator” – of rugby (league and union), cricket, football and a range of other sports – for over half a century.

-An Ordinary Spectator: 50 Years of Watching Sport is a warm and engaging memoir of half a century of sports spectating – from Yorkshire to London to Scotland via New York and Sydney (and Minsk!)
-The author describes his experiences as a spectator at various sports events and examines what it is that has drawn him back to watch time and time again.
+This more recent publication is a follow-up to the award-winning An Ordinary Spectator: 50 Years of Watching Sport (2012).
+This memoir of five decades of sports spectating – from Yorkshire to London to Scotland via New York and Sydney (and Minsk!) – describes my experiences as a spectator at various sports events and examines what it is that has drawn me back to watch time and time again.
 The result is a unique perspective on why live sport is compulsive viewing.

-Through its “Seven Ages of Watching Sport”, the book aims to be far more than a simple “I was there” catalogue of sporting events – major and minor – over the last five decades.
-Rather, it offers some perceptive insights into what we derive from sports spectating and – from an individual’s perspective – what watching sport tells us about ourselves.
+The two books aim to be far more than simple “I was there” catalogues of sporting events – major and minor – over this long period.
+Rather, they look to offer some insights into what we derive from sports spectating and – from an individual’s perspective – what watching sport tells us about ourselves.

 Extracts from both Still An Ordinary Spectator: Five More Years of Watching Sport and An Ordinary Spectator: 50 Years of Watching Sport can be seen elsewhere on this website.
 I hope you enjoy the items provided.

 The website also gives details on how I can be contacted.
 I look forward to hearing from you.

 Still An Ordinary Spectator: Five More Years of Watching Sport and An Ordinary Spectator: 50 Years of Watching Sport can be purchased from SilverWood Books (www.silverwoodbooks.co.uk, click on “bookshop” then on “sports and leisure”) as well as from Amazon and good bookshops.